 OTHERS TO GET

-(This section is basically just my notes on other books so it is less organized than the other sections.
-Once I have the book in my hands, it is easier to know specific details about the inter-sectional nature of the book.)
+(This section is just my notes on other books so it is less organized.
+Once I have the book in my hands, it is easier to know specific details.)

 (NF) The Reason I Jump: The Inner Voice of a Thirteen-Year-Old Boy with Autism by Naoki Higashida, translated by KA Yoshida and David Mitchell.
 Japanese, Autism.
 Just translated in 2016.
 NF but includes his short stories.